Australian horse breeds have long symbolized strength, endurance, and freedom.

 Moreover, shetlands can survive on little food because they developed in harsh conditions and had to search for nutrition.

-You shouldn’t feed them grains and concentrates as this may lead to obesity.
+You shouldn’t feed them grains and concentrates, which may lead to obesity.
 However, good-quality grass hay is perfect for them.

 Shetland ponies are strong, intelligent, and good with children, although they can be stubborn sometimes.
 They’re easy to care for and do well in cold and rugged climates.